 Aftercare to Fabulous

 Overall, the healing stages of tattoos stretch out over a three to four week period, and taking special care of your tat during this time is essential to preserve the wonderful work your tattoo artist has created.
-If you experience any symptoms beyond those mentioned here, contact your artist right away.
+If you experience any symptoms that seem out of the ordinary, contact your artist right away.
 Although he or she likely isn't a licensed physician, tattoo artists are very familiar with the signs of normal healing versus the signs of a burgeoning infection.
 If your artist believes you have an infection, you'll be given directions about how to care for the area topically, as well as be cautioned to visit your family doctor if the situation warrants it.